JessieChiu1/Angela_Yu_Python/Day22_Pong/README.md

 ## Introduction

-This is a classic Pong game built using Python and the Tkinter library for the graphical user interface.
-It is a 2 players game where one player control the W and S key while the other control the arrow up and arrow down key.
+Welcome to the Pong Game!
+This classic Pong game is built using Python and the Tkinter library for the graphical user interface.
+It offers a fun and competitive gaming experience for two players.
+Player 1 controls the paddle using the 'W' and 'S' keys, while Player 2 controls the paddle with the 'Up' and 'Down' arrow keys.

+## Main Game Code (main.py)

+The core of the Pong Game can be found in the `main.py` script.
+Here's a brief overview of its key components:

+- **Screen Setup & Variables**: The game's screen is initialized, and variables are set up, including the paddles, ball, and scoreboard.

+- **Class Setup**: Instances of the Paddle, Ball, and Scoreboard classes are created to manage game objects and scoring.

+- **Screen Event Listener**: The game listens for keyboard input to control the paddles' movements.

+- **Game Loop**: The game runs in a loop, where the ball moves, collisions with walls and paddles are detected, and scores are updated.

+    - If the ball hits the top or bottom wall, it bounces.

+    - If the ball collides with a paddle, it bounces off accordingly.

+    - If the ball goes out of bounds on one of the player's sides, the opposing player scores a point, and the ball is reset.

+- The game loop continues until the players decide to exit.

 ## Future Improvements / Potential Features

-It is a bit slow at the beginning and I can change the initial ball speed, but it works fine in general.
+While the game is functional, there is room for potential enhancements:

+- **Initial Ball Speed**: Consider adjusting the initial ball speed to make the game faster or slower, based on player preferences.

+- **Graphics and Animations**: Enhance the visual appeal of the game with improved graphics and animations.

+- **Sound Effects**: Add sound effects to enhance the gaming experience.